nfreeman19/Pewlett-Hackard-Analysis/README.md

 * There is a large number or employees that could retire soon.
 (Image below)
 * Most of the positions retiring are senior level, which makes sense.
-* There would need to be traing soon to fill these higher level postions.
+* There would need to be mentorship training soon to fill these higher level postions.
 * The engineering career will be the most needed based on the numbers anbd titles.

 ![mytest](https://github.com/nfreeman19/Pewlett-Hackard-Analysis/blob/main/Resources/Titles.png)